10gen/mongo-orchestration/README.rst

     cd mongo-orchestration
     python setup.py install

-Cloning the repository this way will also give you access to `predefined configurations`_ for Mongo Orchestration as well as the "mo" script.
+Cloning the `repository <https://github.com/10gen/mongo-orchestration>`__ this way will also give you access to the tests for Mongo Orchestration as well as the ``mo`` script.
 Note that you may have to run the above commands with ``sudo``, depending on where you're installing Mongo Orchestration and what privileges you have.
 Installation will place a ``mongo-orchestration`` script on your path.